-The real success of a training course is visible in every day practice.
-Participants can be manically enthusiastic about a training course, but if they do not apply it, does the enthusiasm help?
-Research has shown four different factors that are crucial for the successful replication of learnt skills in the work environment, one of which is social support.
+The true success of an online course is visible in every day practice.
+Participants can be very enthusiastic about a course, but if they do not apply what they learn, it's useless.
+Research has shown that social support is one of the four key factors in learning and applying new skills and improving personal performance.

-Imagine that you are the manager of an employee, Monique, who is experiencing trouble with managing her time.
-She doesn't prioritize, doesn't meet deadlines, and her planning is often unrealistic.
+Let's say you're Monique's managing director.
+She's experiencing problems with her time management.
+She doesn't know how to prioritize, she doesn't meet deadlines, and her planning is often unrealistic.

-The question is: what do you and the rest of your team do in the mean time?
-As the manager and colleagues of Monique, you have a very important role to play in developing her time management.
-If you are not involved, it could be very difficult for her to:
+But what do you and the rest of your team do in the meantime?
+You, as her managing director, and/or her team members, play a very important role in her personal development.
+If you aren't involved, it will be difficult for her to:

 Under frequently asked questions (FAQ) you will find the answers to the following questions.

 Have you been asked to become a supporter?
 You can find answers to your questions here.

 You can also contact us.

 ¹ Bron: Botke, J. A., Jansen, P. G., Khapova, S. N., & Tims, M. (2018).
 Work factors influencing the transfer stages of soft skills training: A literature review.
 Educational Research Review, 24, 130–147. https://doi.org/10.1016/j.edurev.2018.04.001